| | |

 Here are 10 reasons why I consider that Marrakech should be on your travel list and why after you will visit you will definitely want to return.

 Stepping into the Medina of Marrakech feels like entering another world.
 The narrow, winding alleys, the scent of spices and leather, and the chatter of vendors create an electrifying atmosphere.
 You can spend hours wandering the souks, where everything from handcrafted lanterns to vibrant textiles is up for grabs.
-Be prepared to haggle—it’s part of the fun!
-Prices are never fixed.
+Be prepared to haggle, it’s part of the fun!
+Keep in mind that prices are never fixed, so it’s up to your skills to get your best prices.
+And if you are not interested in buying anything in particular you can just enjoy walking through the maze of streets that is the Medina.

 Walking the streets of Marrakech Medina